-For the three-and-six- month periods ended June 30, 2009, we charged SNI \$1.0 million and \$2.9 million, respectively for services rendered under the terms of these agreements.
+For the three-and-nine-month periods ended September 30, 2009, we charged SNI \$0.1 million and \$2.9 million, respectively for services rendered under the terms of these agreements.
+We paid SNI \$0.5 million for the nine-months ended September 30, 2009 for services rendered under the terms of these agreements.
 In 2010 and 2009, SNI reimbursed us \$6 million and \$16 million, respectively for its share of estimated taxes prior to the Spin-off under the Tax Allocation Agreement.

 In the second quarter of 2010 we agreed to settle the audit of certain municipal tax returns for \$700,000.
-Under the Tax Allocation agreement, SNI will reimburse us for this amount, since it related to operations of SNI prior to the spin-off.
+Under the Tax Allocation agreement, SNI reimbursed us for this amount, since it related to operations of SNI prior to the spin-off.
+SNI has also agreed to pay \$3.7 million to settle state audits, since it related to operations of SNI prior to the spin-off.

-At June 30, 2010, we recorded a \$9.3 million income tax receivable for capital losses incurred by SNI subsequent to the spin-off.
+During 2010 we filed a carryback claim for \$9.3 million of capital losses incurred by SNI subsequent to the spin-off.
 Under the terms of the Tax Allocation Agreement, these capital losses were carried back to our consolidated federal income tax returns for periods prior to the spin-off.
-We will pay SNI for the loss carryback when the refund claim is received from the IRS.
+We paid SNI for the loss carryback when the refund claim was received from the IRS.